taimuri99/School_District_Analysis/README.md

 <img width="155" alt="AVGNEWReading" src="https://user-images.githubusercontent.com/87828174/134787380-9fb6f8a6-b962-433f-882c-26d195a0f72b.png">

-The following changes are observed in the overall school averages per grade when the 9th grade results for Thomas High School are not considered:
+The following changes are observed in the overall school averages per grade when the 9th grade results for Thomas High School are considered as NaNs:
   1) 9th grade average math scores across all schools decreases
   2) Rest of the grade averages for maths across all schools remains unchanged
   3) 9th grade average reading scores across all schools decreases